andreu-oliver/titta-eeg-demo-experiment/readme.md

 # To do
+- [ ] Change the stimuli to the visual search stimuli
 - [ ] Program the stimuli to advance on gaze 1000ms
 - [x] Trigger
 - [ ] Trigger information with dificulty level embeded